top of page

 Even when the total dollar amount is the same, the way your employer structures your severance can affect:

-Before accepting an offer, it’s essential to understand how salary continuance vs severance work, and which option aligns with your goals.
+Before accepting an offer, it’s essential to understand how salary continuance and severance work.
+Knowing which option aligns with your goals is crucial.

 Lump-Sum Severance: One Payment, Maximum Flexibility